discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 </Grid>
 <Card title="Underwater Guide">

 For a DPS rotation the same rules apply as above land, try to fit lots of damage into <Skill name="Sicem"/> and <Skill name="One wolf pack"/>.
 You want to start on Harpoon gun and use <Skill id="12528"/> and <Skill name="Mercy Shot"/> to precast damage into <Skill name="Sicem"/>.
-Outside of that precasting you want to camp Spear since <Skill name="Man o war"/>, <Skill name="Swirling Strike"/> as well as your autoattack chain deal good damage.
-You should swap back to Harpoon gun at the start of the split phase of the Jellyfish Beast in order to range the split adds as well as allowing you to restart your rotation when the split phase ends.
+Outside of that precasting, you want to camp Spear since <Skill name="Man o war"/>, <Skill name="Swirling Strike"/> as well as your auto-attack chain deal good damage.
+You should swap back to Harpoon gun at the start of the split-phase of the Jellyfish Beast to range the split adds as well as allowing you to restart your rotation when the split-phase ends.

 Underwater the pet you use for DPS depends on the situation just like above land:
 - You want to merge with <Skill id="44514" disableText/> [Tiger](https://wiki.guildwars2.com/wiki/Juvenile_Tiger) for DPS as well as <Boon name="Fury"/> uptime.
 You want to use <Skill id="40625"/> and <Skill name="Worldly impact"/> for DPS on Tiger, additionally during DPS downtime (The split phase of the Jellyfish Beast) you want to unmerge and use <Skill id="31451"/> to help your teams <Boon name="Fury"/> uptime.